 * Purchase: While the process varies by state, typically a professional explains every document and notes where to sign.
 The lender's wire may need to clear before you're handed the house keys and provided with copies of all the documents.

 * Revinace: Depending on local laws, an agent from the title company will explain each document to be signed.
-If refinancing a primary residence, the loan will fund once the 3-day right of rescission has expired.
-If refinancing an investment property or sencond home, the loan will find on the same day.
+If refinancing a primary residence, the loan will be funded once the 3-day right of rescission has expired.
+If refinancing an investment property or second home, the loan will be funded on the same day.

 Next step: Funding the mortgage.

-The final step on the loan process is now complete: Your loan has been funded!
+The final step in the loan process is now complete: Your loan has been funded!

-At this time, all documentations is complete and the funds for the loan have been discursed to the seller (purchase) or to the payoff of the prior loan (refinance).
+At this time, all documentation is complete, and the funds for the loan have been disbursed to the seller (purchase) or to the payoff of the prior loan (refinance).

-You should receive your first payment statement at the closing.
-This should be used to make the first and possibly sencond loan payment.
+You should receive your first payment statement, schedule date, and coupons on the day of closing.
+This should be used to make the first and possibly second loan payments.

-* If you did not receive the statement or cannot find it, you can reach out to your Mortgage Professioanl for a copy
+* If you did not receive the statement or cannot find it, you can reach out to your Mortgage professional for a copy

 Final Step: You'll receive correspondence in the mail from the final servicer (the company to which you will make all subsequent payments).
 This information details where to make future payments and how to set up auto-pay if desired.

-*** Beyond Financing cannot guarantee that an applicant will be approved or that a closing can occur within a specific timeframe.
-All dates are estimates and will vary based on all involved parties level of participation at any stage of the loan process.
+*** Beyond Financing, Inc. cannot guarantee that an applicant will be approved or that a closing can occur within a specific timeframe.
+All dates are estimates and will vary based on all involved parties levels of participation at any stage of the loan process.

-Applicant subject to credit and underwriting approval.
+The applicant is subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
-Receipt of application does not represent an approval for financing or interest rate guarantee.
-Restrictions may apply, contact Beyond Financing for current rates and for more information.
+Receipt of an application does not represent approval for financing or an interest rate guarantee.
+Restrictions may apply, contact Beyond Financing, Inc. for current rates and more information.
 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Beyond Financing, Inc. does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Beyond Financing, Inc. does not guarantee the quality, accuracy, completeness, or timeliness of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
 Some information in the publication may have been provided by third parties and has not necessarily been verified by Beyond Financing, Inc. Beyond Financing, Inc. its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
-Beyond Financing does not provide tax advice.
+Beyond Financing, Inc. does not provide tax advice.
 Please contact your tax adviser for any tax related questions.